YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 To shutdown an originating instance:

-* Shut down all YottaDB/GT.M and mupip processes that might be attached to the Journal Pool.
+* Shut down all YottaDB and mupip processes that might be attached to the Journal Pool.
-* In case the originating instance is also a supplementary instance, shutdown the Receiver Server(s) (there might be more than one Receiver Server in future YottaDB/GT.M versions).
+* In case the originating instance is also a supplementary instance, shutdown the Receiver Server(s) (there might be more than one Receiver Server in future YottaDB versions).
 * Shut down all active and/or passive Source Servers.
 * Execute mupip rundown -region to ensure that the database, Journal Pool, and Receiver Pool shared memory is rundown properly.